soccolfrancisco/soccolfrancisco/README.md

 ## Hey you!
 I'm Francisco Soccol 👋
 ###

-- 🚀 I'm a Computer Engineer | Software
+- 🚀 I'm a Computer Engineer | PHP Developer

 - 🎓 Graduated in Computer Engineering at the Federal University of Espírito Santo - [UFES](http://www.ufes.br/) (Class of 2012)